GET IN TOUCH

 Negotiating a Payment Plan

-• Agency agreements: The Georgia Department of Revenue and the IRS allow taxpayers to enter payment plan agreements.
-These contracts reduce the garnishment amount in exchange for consistent monthly payments.
+Agency agreements — The Georgia Department of Revenue and the Internal Revenue Service allow taxpayers to enter payment plan agreements.
+These arrangements reduce the garnishment amount in exchange for consistent monthly payments.

 Relief Options for Taxpayers

 When wage garnishment threatens financial stability, additional debt relief options may help.
-Georgia and federal laws provide programs that ease the burden of wage garnishment.
 These options vary depending on whether the debt involves state taxes, federal student loans, or consumer debts.

 Georgia Department of Revenue Payment Plans